 9. We’ll begin our NINTH STATEMENT with 1 Timothy 4: 10: “We labor, strive, and even suffer reproach because we have fixed our hope on the living God who is the Savior of all humanity, especially of those who believe.”
 Here again, the word “all” as in “all humanity,” means all.
 Verse 11 commands us to teach these matters.
 I’m obeying God’s command by writing this teaching and teaching you these truths about God’s grand purposes for all humanity.
 1 Timothy 2: 4 tells us it is God’s will for everyone to be saved and come to the knowledge of the truth.
 Can anything God has created thwart God’s will?!
 True, people might stubbornly resist God’s will for a time, but in the end they cannot thwart the complete fulfillment of his will.
 In the end, God will prevail.
 In the end, God wins and declares “It’s good!” about all he has created.

 Look at Titus 2: 11.
 It boldly states “God’s grace, bringing deliverance from sin and salvation to all humanity, has been made known to all people.”
 Can anything be clearer?
 Can any statement be plainer?
-Can there be a simpler statement about God’s plans and purposes for you and me?
-God’s grand plans and purposes for their lives has been revealed to all people.
+Can there be a simpler statement about God’s purposes for you and me?
+God’s grand purposes for their lives has been revealed to all people.
 Presently, it might be clearer to some than to others, and some may deny knowing it, but everyone has some intuitive knowledge that God is a good God and is working all things for their good.
 God has made it known to all people.
 It’s usually not lack of inner intuitive knowledge that causes some people to deny these truths; it’s wrong teaching that has led them to wrong conclusions about God’s character, nature, and the good things he is doing for all humankind.

 Yes, there is sin, evil, and wrongdoing in our world—but that’s caused by us, not by God.
 God is always at work behind the scenes restoring, correcting, and making good out of all our wrongdoing.
 Don’t blame God for your own wrongdoing or for the sin and evil caused by others.
 That’s your fault, my fault, their fault.
 We’ve made sinful, evil, and wrong choices, not God.
 We’ve chosen to lead self-filled lives instead of God-filled lives.
 But God will swallow up into final victory all our sin, evil, and wrongdoing and make something amazingly beautiful of each of our lives!